pixeldroid/programming-pages/docs/_examples/sampler.md

 </div>
 {:.ui.compact.segment}

-Each section on this page illustrates markdown syntax that can be used to author content with the **programming pages** template.
+Each section on this page illustrates markdown syntax that can be used to author content with the **programming pages** theme.
 {:.larger.text}